Prannoy123/INFM-600/readme 2.md

 **Predicting the effect of thunderstorm on the sale of items**

 We visually analyzed our final data (Merge.csv) using Tableau and found the following initial conclusions:

-•	The sale of some of the items spike while others reduce.
-More no. of Item110 are sold during the storm.
-Whereas, Item109 is sold less during the thunderstorms.
+The sale of some of the items spike while others reduce.

-Houses and apartments of senior citizens.
+More number of Item110 are sold during the storm; whereas, Item109 is sold less during the thunderstorms.

 Effect of Thunderstorm vs Item Sales